wp-plugins/likebtn-like-button/readme.txt

 = Features =
 * Allows visitors to like and dislike posts, pages and comments anonymously.
+* Visitors do not have to register or log in to use the Like Button.
+* After liking visitors can share a link in social networks: Facebook, Twitter etc.
 * Adds "Likes", "Dislikes" and "Likes minus dislikes" Custom Fields to posts and comments.
 * Provides statistics on vote results.
-* Visitors do not have to register or log in to use the Like Button.
-* After liking visitors can share a link in social networks: Facebook, Twitter etc.
+* Provides widget displaying most liked content.
 * Customizable position and alignment.
 * Can be displayed depending on the post view mode, format, category, id.
 * Appearance is controlled through CSS.